 - floating platforms, Floating Storage Units (FSUs) and Floating Production, Storage and Offloading Units (FPSOs) operating exclusively in Australian waters

-- vessels unable to retrofit a ballast water management system based on legitimate design restrictions
+- vessels unable to retrofit a ballast water management system based on certified design restrictions

-- fishing vessels which use anti-healing tanks and only source ballast water outside 12 nautical miles from nearest land.
+- fishing vessels which use anti-heeling tanks and only source ballast water outside 12 nautical miles from nearest land

 Exemption from carrying a ballast water management certificate or plan